shyrodgau/imbraw2dng/README.md

 You can put the html file (also renamed according to [internationalization](#internationalization) ) on the micro-SD that is inside the ImBack, let's say into the `IMBACK` folder.
 Then you connect your PC to the ImBack Wifi and browse [your Imback](http://192.168.1.254/IMBACK/imbraw2dng.html) (or with the changed name).

 It offers you direct processing/copying of files newer than a given timestamp, or you can use the visual browser to look at the files on the ImBack by type and/or date.
 RAW and JPEG images will be displayed.
 You can select files for processing/conversion or deletion.

+### Command line using node.js

+If and when you have [node.js](https://nodejs.org) installed, you can do the conversion via command line by getting the file [imbraw2dng.js](https://github.com/shyrodgau/imbraw2dng/raw/master/imbraw2dng.js).

 ## Processing the DNG